kasliwalr/rtop/docs/Design.md

 ## Design

-This section dives into the design of rtop application.
-It will serve as a guide for current or future developers to understand the code better, adding new features to it and to improve its performance.
-The discussion starts at the bird's eye view of the system, and from there dives deeper into implementation details (with rationale) of specific modules, component classes and functions.
-System function is illustrated through studying the interactions of the software components while exercising the important use cases.
+This section dives into the design of rtop.
+It will serve as a guide for current or future developers, by helping them understand the source code, add new features and improve application performance.
+The discussion begins with a bird's eye view of the system and then dives deeper into implementation details (with rationale) of specific modules, classes, and functions.
+The system function is illustrated through studying the interactions amongst rtop's components while exercising important use cases.

 ### Overview

-From a systems perspective, at the top-most level, the rtop application interacts with 3 external entities (as shown in the diagram below) They are a 1) a persistent database, 2) process file system (*procfs*), and 3) the user.
-The rtop application interacts with the database during initialization to load information and before exiting to save information. *procfs* provides process information.
-The user consumes application data by viewing the results displayed by the application.
-The user also provides commands to the application through the text based user interface.
+From a systems perspective, at the top-most level, rtop interacts with 3 external entities (see diagram below) They are a 1) a persistent database, 2) process file system (*procfs*), and 3) the user.
+The rtop application loads information from the database during initialization and stores information into it before shutdown.  *procfs* provides process information.
+The user consumes data by viewing the results displayed by rtop.
+The user also provides commands to rtop through its text based user interface.

 <img src="images/dfd_level0.png" width="400" heigh="350"></br>
-**Fig. 5**Data flow between external environment and the rtop application.
-User and rtop exchange exchange data through the keyboard and screen.
-On the computer, rtop interacts with the file system to access configuration information which is stored in a file.
-It also interacts with the */proc* file system to access to read process information. *procfs* is a special feature of Unix-like system that make it easy to access information residing in kernel database.
+**Fig. 5** Data flow between the external environment and the rtop application.
+User and rtop exchange data through the keyboard and screen. rtop interacts with persistent database on the file system to access configuration information.
+It reads process information residing in kernel databases using the Unix's */proc* file system API

 Lets focus on a level below.
 In the diagram below, we see the rtop application decomposed into submodules that we talked about in the [architecture section](#building-blocks).
 They are a useful abstraction to understand how the application functions, all of the classes we talk about later can be classified to be residing inside one of these modules based on the kind of function that they perform.